-Hemorrhoids.
-Topical Cream May Help
+If You Have Hemorrhoids, Topical Cream May Help

-What Causes Hemorrhoids
+What Causes Hemorrhoids?

-Other common causes for hemorrhoids include being pregnant.
-For women, carrying the weight of a baby in utero progressively puts more pressure on the anus for nine months or until delivery.
-For pregnant women who do experience hemorrhoids, the symptoms may clear up after giving birth.
-Being overweight or obese is a common factor that contributes to hemorrhoids by placing added pressure on the veins around the anus.
+Other common causes for hemorrhoids include being pregnant and being obese.
+For women, carrying the weight of a growing baby in utero progressively puts more pressure on the anus for 40 weeks or until delivery.
+For pregnant women who do experience hemorrhoids, the symptoms often clear up after giving birth.
+Being overweight or obese is another common factor that contributes to hemorrhoids by placing added pressure on the veins around the anus.

 How to Use Hemorrhoid Cream

 Hemorrhoid cream is widely available in big box stores, pharmacies, and even grocery stores.
 It is an inexpensive and effective way to reduce the pain, burning, and discomfort associated with hemorrhoid swelling.
 The creams aim at ameliorating the symptoms of hemorrhoids, however they do little to actually treat them and prevent them from recurring.
 They provide an effective solution for relieving hemorrhoid symptoms, but hemorrhoid symptoms that do not go away on their own require additional treatment from a colorectal specialist.

 You can apply hemorrhoid cream around the outside of your anus, or internally.
 The techniques you will use to apply the cream depends on whether you have symptoms of internal or external hemorrhoids and where you need to apply the cream.

 - Squeeze the tube of hemorrhoid cream and apply a small amount to your finger.